gitleaks/gitleaks/README.md

   -h, --help                          help for gitleaks
-      --ignore-gitleaks-allow         ignore gitleaks:allow comments -l, --log-level string              log level (trace, debug, info, warn, error, fatal) (default "info") --max-decode-depth int          allow recursive decoding upto this depth (default "0", no decoding is done) --max-archive-depth int         allow scanning into nested archives up to this depth (default "0") --max-target-megabytes int      files larger than this will be skipped --no-banner                     suppress banner
+      --ignore-gitleaks-allow         ignore gitleaks:allow comments -l, --log-level string              log level (trace, debug, info, warn, error, fatal) (default "info") --max-decode-depth int          allow recursive decoding up to this depth (default "0", no decoding is done) --max-archive-depth int         allow scanning into nested archives up to this depth (default "0", no archive traversal is done)
+      --max-target-megabytes int      files larger than this will be skipped --no-banner                     suppress banner
       --no-color                      turn off color for verbose output